-The Raiders have held three opponents without a sack thus far in 2019.
-After doing so against the Broncos in Week 1, the team has held the Bears' defense to zero sacks in Week 5 for just the second time since 2017 and followed up with a stellar performance in Week 7 against the Green Bay Packers.
+The Raiders have held four opponents without a sack thus far in 2019.
+After doing so against the Broncos in Week 1, the team held the Bears' defense to zero sacks in Week 5 for just the second time since 2017.
+The team followed up that perforamnces with two more shutouts: one in Week 7 against the Green Bay Packers and again in Week 8 against the Texans.
 At the time, the Packers were the only team in the league with two players that each had at least five sacks on the year.
-The Silver and Black not only held the club without a sack, but did not allow QB Derek Carr to be hit once. in the contest.
-The Raiders are currently the only team in the NFL that have held three teams without a sack.
+The Silver and Black has allowed just one quarterback hit over the last two contests.
+The Raiders are currently the only team in the NFL that have held four teams without a sack.